croz-ltd/klokwrk-project/support/documentation/article/debugging-gradle-from-idea/debugging-gradle-from-idea.md

 - Put a breakpoint in the script, and run the desired Gradle task in debug mode.

 ### Debugging 3rd party Gradle plugins
-- Configure the Gradle plugin portal as a repository of the module.
+- Configure the Gradle plugin portal as a first repository of the module.
   ```
   repositories {
+    gradlePluginPortal()
     ...
-    gradlePluginPortal()
   }
   ```
 - Add the plugin as a `runtimeOnly` dependency of the module.